Want to know how this story was created?

 <div>Coding in the Classroom 16 Top Resources</div> www.edudemic.com The intricacies & inner workings of technology can be intimidating, especially for students who may be more interested in what technology can do for them.

-www.amazon.com Buy Learn to Program with Scratch: A Visual Introduction to Programming with Games, Art, Science, and Math on Amazon.com ✓ FREE SHIPPING on qualified orders
+www.amazon.com Learn to Program with Scratch: A Visual Introduction to Programming with Games, Art, Science, and Math [Majed Marji] on Amazon.com. *FREE* shipping on qualifying offers.
+Scratch is a fun, free, beginner-friendly programming environment where you connect blocks of code to build programs.
+While most famously used to introduce kids to programming

 www.amazon.com Amazon.com: Help Your Kids with Computer Coding (9781465419569): DK Publishing: Books